kjhealy/kieranhealy.hugo/content/blog/dr-drang-and-the-electoral-college/index.markdown

 You might have noticed that the `Abbrev` column disappeared in the `summarize()` step.
 This is because we didn't explicitly use it to create any column of the summary table, so there's no place for it.
 This would also be true of any other columns the `df` might have that we weren't interested in summarizing just now.

 Finally, we want to make the nice Markdown version of the table.
 It's much the same as before.
 The difference is that we'll use the state abbreviations (this time it's the full State names that disappear).
 During the summary step, when the rows are grouped by `Electors`, the `paste0` function  collapses them into a single string whose elements are separated by a ", ".
 We also calculate the grouped proportions as before in `PopPct` and`ECPct`.
 Once we've summarized the table, we need to format those proportions as percentages rounded to two decimal places.
 We apply the `label_percent()` function to those two columns, which does the job for us.
+We have to write that using the notation for an anonymous function, `\(x) function(x)` because `label_percent()` is a function factory: it's a function that can be given arguments, but whose output is itself a function that accepts an argument (in this case, `x`, a vector of numbers to format as percentages).
+This is why it's written in the form `label_percent(accuracy=0.01)(x)`.
 Finally, we grab the `kable()` function from the `knitr` package to take the cleaned-up dataframe as input and output the actual markdown.

 {{< code r >}}
 df |>
   group_by(Electors) |>
   summarize(
     States = paste0(Abbrev, collapse = ", "),
-    across(c("PopPct", "ECPct"),
+    across(c("PopPct", "ECPct"), sum)
-           \(x) sum(x))) |>
+    ) |>
   mutate(
     across(c("PopPct", "ECPct"),
            \(x) scales::label_percent(accuracy = 0.01)(x))) |>
   knitr::kable(align = "ccrr")

 | Electors |           States           | PopPct|  ECPct|
 |:--------:|:--------------------------:|------:|------:|